markdoc/docs/pages/docs/tags.md

 # {% $markdoc.frontmatter.title %}

-## Creating a custom tag

 Tags are an syntactic extension of standard Markdown.
-With tags you can use native Markdoc components, like list tables, conditionals, and partials, or custom-built React components.
+You can use native Markdoc components, like list tables, conditionals, and partials, or create custom React components.

+## Create a custom tag
-To extend Markdoc with your own custom tags, first create a custom tag definition:
+To extend Markdoc with a custom tag, first, create a tag definition.
+In this example, you're creating a `callout` tag:

 ```js
 // ./schema/Callout.markdoc.js